JryMx/bolttemp/replit.md

 ### UI/UX Decisions
 - **Bilingual Support**: Comprehensive internationalization for Korean and English, with language preferences persisted.
 All 1,234 universities use official Korean translations from IPEDS data rather than AI-generated names.
 - **Responsive Design**: Layouts are optimized for both desktop and mobile, with dynamic adjustments for content length (e.g., hero sections).
-- **Streamlined User Experience**: The Student Profile page is simplified for efficient data input, and forms/content areas are centered with `max-width` for readability.
+- **Streamlined User Experience**: The Student Profile page features a clean, centered layout with maximum width of 700px for optimal readability.
+- **Student Profile Page Design**: Complete redesign with modern, clean interface (October 2025):
+  - Dark blue gradient score display box showing profile score (0-100)
+  - Application Components Checklist with 8 requirement categories in a 2-column grid
+  - Academic/Non-academic tabs for organized data entry
+  - Clean form layout with proper spacing and validation
+  - School comparison search section at the bottom
 - **Compact Layouts**: Profile Calculator page optimized for reduced scrolling with tighter spacing (48px section padding, 24px container gap, 12px form fields), horizontal form-results layout, and flex-start alignment to prevent unnecessary vertical stretching.
 - **Navigation**: Utilizes both scroll-based navigation for quick access to homepage sections and dedicated page navigation for deeper content.